godotengine/godot-contributing-docs/documentation/guidelines/docs_writing_guidelines.rst

 improvement.
 For example, in the above **Don't** sentence, "it stops" would not make much sense where "stopping" currently is.

-Exception: You may use the progressive tense to describe actions such as animations or coroutines that are continuous in time.
+Exception: You may use the progressive tense to describe actions that are continuous in time, such as animations or coroutines.

 .. tip::